 Inpatient detox from opiates costs tens of thousands of dollars.
 When released from such a program, 95% will relapse without medication and counseling to help increase their chances for positive change.

-We have adapted to this inane situation in our clinic by offering affordable outpatient detox from opiates.
+We have adapted to this inane situation in our clinic by offering affordable outpatient treatment.

 If you are ready to try to get clean and stay clean; we have an economical option.